 - Change/Adaptability: Do we promote change as a competitive advantage?
 Do we allow enough time for changes?
 Is there effective communication about change?
-Are employees allowed to speak up before changes are made that affect them?
+Are employees allowed to speak up before changes are made that affect them in the workplace?

 - Results Orientation: Do we strive to achieve results as an organization?
 Are people held accountable to their commitments?
 Do we have incentives that encourage the right behaviors?

 - Teamwork: Do we collaborate well across departments and functions?
-Are there clear expectations for how we do our work?
+Are there clear expectations for employee behavior and how we do our work?
 Is there clear ownership for different processes in the system?

 - Employee Engagement: Do we value the talents and contributions of our employees as the key factor for our success?
-Do we create an environment where people can engage?
+Do we create a work environment where people can engage?

 - Learning Opportunities: Do we focus on providing growth opportunities for our employees?
 Are there clear learning objectives for every position in the organization?
 Do we encourage employees to take on new projects?

-- Meaning/Purpose: Is our mission important to our employees?
+- Meaning/Purpose: Is our mission and company values important to our employees?
 How does our organization contribute to better the world?
 Do employees understand how their job role contributes to the greater good?

-- Communication: Do we communicate frequently and consistently about what’s going on?
+- Communication: Does our leadership communicate frequently and consistently about what’s going on?
 Are we transparent in our communications?
 Do we explain the why behind changes?